 Translation work is a multistep process.
 A translator has ample amount of time to complete the work.
 And then, he/she can proofread the draft-work multiple times to deliver a perfect product.
 Whereas, an interpreter gets only one chance to deliver the message.
 Therefore, early preparation is an important part of an interpreter’s work.

 Since a translator gets an ample amount of time to deliver a project, the work should be accurate.
-Ther is very negligible scope for mistakes.
+There is a very negligible scope for mistakes.
 The deliverable in the target language should be almost alike the source language content in terms of meaning as well as sentence structure.
 Whereas, an interpreter needs to focus on delivering the meaning in the target language first.
-Although an interpreter needs to keep few factors in mind such as tone and speech quality.
+Although an interpreter needs to keep few factors in minds such as tone and speech quality.